szczyglis-dev/py-gpt/docs/source/plugins.rst

    Docker Desktop: https://docs.docker.com/desktop/

 .. tip::
-   always remember to enable the ``+ Tools`` option to allow execute commands from the plugins.
+   Remember to enable the ``Tools`` switch to allow commands from plugins to be executed.

 **Options:**